Basmakaa/seg3103_playground/lab02/README2.md

 This subfolder contain the solution and results of the Lab2

+## IMPORTANT NOTE: IF THE IMAGES AREN'T CLEAR PLEASE REFER TO THE SCREENSHOTS FOLDER, i included all the screenshots there.

 ## EXERCICE 1: Register Tests
 Fist i did execute the command : java -jar user-registration-app-0.1.0.jar and then had access to the link put on the lab : http://localhost:8080/.